hypo69/hypo/docs/gemini/set 0/ru/explainer/src/scenario/__init__.md

     H -- insert async --> J[execute_PrestaShop_insert_async];
 ```

 **Explanation of Dependencies:** The `executor` module is imported.
 This indicates a dependency on a separate module containing the functions for actually running scenarios.
-The code relies on the `Supplier` class (implicitly, not directly shown here) to orchestrate the process and likely handle data transfer and context.
+The code relies on the `Supplier` class (implicitly, not directly shown here) to orcheStarte the process and likely handle data transfer and context.

 # <explanation>